Chicago Bicycle Accident Lawyer

 Hit and Runs

 When a driver collides with a cyclist and doesn't stop to report the accident, they are guilty of a hit and run.
 Whether it is a deliberate act on the driver's part or an intoxicated driver unaware that a collision has even taken place, the bicyclist almost never comes out unscathed.
-A number of injuries can occur, such as organ and nerve damage, traumatic brain injuries, and dental damage, among others.
+Serious injuries can occur, including organ and nerve damage, traumatic brain injuries, and dental damage, among others.
 Drivers are liable for the damages they cause due to their negligence.

 Drivers failing to yield to bicyclists

 Some drivers may not be familiar with the rules of the road when dealing with cyclists sharing the roadway.
 This lack of awareness can be particularly hazardous when a cyclist and a car are sharing the road while crossing or turning at an intersection.
-Intersections are one of the most dangerous places for cars and cyclists.
-Intersections are one of the main areas where collisions leading to devastating injuries occur.
+Intersections are one of the most dangerous places for cars and cyclists and the main areas where collisions cause devastating injuries.

-When a driver who is backing out of a driveway or parking lot does not fully check their surroundings, it can cause serious consequences for pedestrians and bicyclists.
-Cyclists are more likely to be struck in parking lots while people are backing out because of their smaller size and their low noise levels.
-Backup cameras and sensors are starting to lessen these types of accidents.
+When a driver backs out of a driveway or parking lot and does not fully check their surroundings, it can lead to serious consequences for pedestrians and bicyclists.
+Cyclists are more likely to be struck in parking lots while people are backing out because of their smaller size and low noise levels.
+Backup cameras and sensors are starting to reduce these types of accidents.
 But drivers cannot rely on these technologies in place of looking behind them and checking their blind spots.

-A driver failing to observe cyclists on the road
+A driver failing to see cyclists on the road

-Drivers not seeing a cyclist on the road is a common cause of an accident involving a bicycle.
-Both drivers and bicyclists should take precautions to limit this very preventable cause of bike accidents.
+Drivers not seeing cyclists on the road is a common cause of bike accidents.
+Both drivers and bicyclists should take precautions to limit this unfortunate situation.

 Motorists encroaching into bike lanes

 Even while riding within the confines of a bike lane, cyclists should be alert at all times for distracted and careless drivers.
-Vehicles can inadvertently or intentionally drift into a bike lane after just a few seconds of inattention.
-This can potentially cause a cyclist to suffer serious injuries.
+Vehicles can inadvertently or intentionally drift into a bike lane after just a few seconds of inattention, potentially causing a cyclist to suffer serious injuries.

 Distracted drivers hitting a cyclist

-Distracted driving is one of the biggest problems for road safety that we face today.
+Distracted driving is one of the biggest problems in road safety that we face today.
 As smartphones have become a major part of our everyday lives, many people find it hard to set down their phones even while driving.
 Distracted drivers are clearly a risk to other vehicles.
 But they are even more dangerous to cyclists and pedestrians since they have almost no protection if they are struck.
-Someone who is distracted by texting, eating, or a multitude of other things may veer into bike lanes.
-Likewise, they may not notice a cyclist crossing through an intersection or fail to see a cyclist while making a turn.

 What Illinois Bicycling Laws Should Drivers and Cyclists Know?